HCL-TECH-SOFTWARE/connections-doc/README.md

 ### Updating the documentation and validating changes

-- Clone [Connections MT documentation repository](https://github.com/HCL-TECH-SOFTWARE/connections-doc) and create a working branch.
+- Clone the [Connections MT documentation repository](https://github.com/HCL-TECH-SOFTWARE/connections-doc) and create a working branch.
 - Edit the markdown in **connections-doc/src** as needed.
 - Install a markdown to HTML build utility and perform the build, or use an online build tool.
 - NEED STEP ABOUT USING A SERVER TO OPEN INDEX.HTML TO INSPECT THE DOC.